Deblurring 3D Gaussian Splatting: Experiments

 In this section, we provide the outcomes of our experiments, presenting a thorough analysis of both qualitative and quantitative results.
 Our evaluation framework encompasses a diverse set of metrics to show a comprehensive assessment of the experimental results.
 Primarily, we rely on established metrics such as the Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Frames Per Second (FPS).

-First of all, we show the transformation in the values of two Gaussian attributes (scale and rotation) to model the blur.
-The average values of these two attributes have been mentioned in Table~\ref{tab:transformation_of_r_s}.
-These values have been computed for all the scenes in real defocus dataset.
-It can be seen that during training, as compared to testing, 3D Gaussians of larger values of scale and rotation have been used to rasterize the scene.
-This indicates that larger values of scale and rotation are needed to adjust the 3D Gaussians to rasterize the blurred (training) images.
-While, in contrast, smaller values of these two attributes demonstrate that the smaller sized Gaussians are more suitable to model the fine details that are present in the sharp (testing) images.

-As shown in ~\cref{tab:res_imgref} and ~\cref{fig:curve} our method is on par with the state-of-the-art model in PSNR and achieve state-of-the-art performance evaluated under SSIM on the real defocus dataset.
-At the same time, it can still enjoy real-time rendering, with noticeable FPS, compared to other deblurring models.
-Also, ~\cref{tab:res_synthetic} shows the quantitative result on the synthetic defocus dataset.
-FPS of 3D-GS is abnormally high because it fails to model the blurry scene, thus only small number of 3D Gaussians are created. \cref{fig:qualitative} and \cref{fig:qualitative_syn} show the qualitative results on real and synthetic defocus dataset, respectively.
-We can see that ours can produce sharp and fine details, while 3D-GS fail to reconstruct those details.
+As shown in ~\cref{tab:res_imgref} and ~\cref{fig:curve} our method is on par with the state-of-the-art model in PSNR and achieve state-of-the-art performance evaluated under SSIM on the real defocus blur dataset. \cref{tab:real_motion_psnr} further shows that the proposed method attains state-of-the-art performance on real camera motion blur dataset, under all metrics.
+At the same time, the proposed method can still enjoy real-time rendering, with a noticeable FPS, while other deblurring models cannot. \cref{fig:qualitative_real_motion} shows the qualitative results on real camera motion blur dataset.
+We can see that ours can produce sharp and fine details, though 3D-GS fails to reconstruct those details.
+The qualitative and quantitative results on the rest datasets, more experiments and ablation studies are delivered in supplementary materials.